-The lead school board of trustees is responsible for the provision of RTLB services for the cluster.
-Case file records are therefore the responsibility of the board of trustees of the lead school.
+The lead school board is responsible for the provision of RTLB services for the cluster.
+Case file records are therefore the responsibility of the board of trustees of the lead school, including permission to destroy files.

-RTLB records fall under the auspices of the Schools Retention and Disposal Schedule as "Student progress records (1.5)".
-The disposal action for this class of records is to "Keep for as long as the school needs them for school business or reference purposes, then they may be destroyed with the permission of the board of trustees".
-Refer to https://www.education.govt.nz/assets/Documents/School/Running-a-school/2016-SchoolRecordsRetentionDisposalv2.pdf for more information and Section 6 of the Privacy Act 1993 for privacy considerations.
+RTLB records fall under the auspices of the schools Retention and Disposal Schedule as "Student progress records (1.5)".
+The disposal action for this class of records is to "Keep for as long as the school needs them for school business or reference purposes, then they may be destroyed with the permission of the board".
+Refer here for more information.